 What the value proposition consists of

-The value proposition is usually a block of text (a headline, sub-headline and one paragraph of text) with a visual (photo, hero shot, graphics).
+The value proposition is usually a block of text (a headline, sub-headline, and one paragraph of text) with a visual (photo, hero image, graphics).

-There is no one right way to go about it, but I suggest you start with the following formula:
+There is no one right way to go about it.
+I suggest you start with the following formula:

 - Headline.
-What is the end-benefit you’re offering, in 1 short sentence.
-Can mention the product and/or the customer.
-Attention grabber.
+What is the end-benefit you’re offering in one short sentence?
+It can mention the product and/or customer.
+Make it an attention grabber.

 - Sub-headline or a 2–3 sentence paragraph.
-A specific explanation of what you do/offer, for whom and why is it useful.
+A specific explanation of what you do/offer, for whom, and why it’s useful.